 Last Updated on by

+Here’s the thing.
 As a fitness nerd, I love seeing people with renewed energy when it comes to setting health and fitness goals.
-I LOVE “resolutionists“, I love the crowded gym, I love seeing people post status updates as they immediately start feeling better after only a week of healthy choices.
+I LOVE “resolutionists“, I love the crowded gym.
+And I love seeing people post status updates as they immediately start feeling better after only a week of healthy choices.
 In my perfect world, everyone would be running around in Lycra, feeling the runners high of naturally produced norepinephrine, dopamine, and serotonin, all of the time.
 In fact, I’m absolutely convinced that exercise induced euphoria could solve most of the worlds problems, if only more people would regularly exercise.

 As a fitness professional, however, I often see things this time of year that make me cringe.
 Unrealistic goals and expectations.
 Crash diets.
 Dangerous workouts.
 Or, the one I want to ramble on about today: